John 6:1-71 - Outline of John (Book Notes menu page)

 God tests believers to refine their faith. cp.
 Gen 22:1; Deu 8:2,16; Jam 1:2,3; 1Pet 1:7

-Philip answered...- At the end of the day, he brought his report to Jesus.
+Philip answered...- After researching available options, he brought his report to Jesus.

 200 pennyworth {GK= denarii}- one denarius was a day's wage for a laborer.